-- To introduce the fundamental concepts of total quality management, statistical process control, six sigma and the application of these concepts - To provide skills in diagnosing and analyzing problems causing variation in manufacturing and service industry processes. - To provide a basic understanding of "widely-used" quality analysis tools and techniques.
+- To introduce the fundamental concepts of total quality management, statistical process control, six sigma and the application of these concepts - To provide a basic understanding of "widely-used" guality analysis tools and techniques.

 Definitions - TOM framework, benefits, awareness and obstacles.
 Quality - vision, mission and policy statements.
 Customer Focus - customer perception of quality, Translating needs into requirements, customer retention.
 Dimensions of product and service quality.
 Cost of quality.